kylehovey/a-tour-of-haskell/README.md

 ### Philisophical Posts

-* [Parse, Don't Validate](https://lexi-lambda.github.io/blog/2019/11/05/parse-don-t-validate/) - A post on how to think about type-driven development and encode your intent in your type system.
+* [Parse, Don't Validate](https://lexi-lambda.github.io/blog/2019/11/05/parse-don-t-validate/) - A post on how to think about type-driven development and encode your intent in your type system
-* [Pit of Success](https://blog.codinghorror.com/falling-into-the-pit-of-success/) - One of my favorite analogies when thinking about language design and setting up projects for large teams.
+* [Pit of Success](https://blog.codinghorror.com/falling-into-the-pit-of-success/) - One of my favorite analogies when thinking about language design and setting up projects for large teams

 ### Learning Resources

 * [Effective Haskell](https://www.pragprog.com/titles/rshaskell/effective-haskell/) - A pragmatic approach to using Haskell productively by Rebecca Skinner
-* [Production Haskell](https://leanpub.com/production-haskell) - A wonderful guide to managing Haskell and using it for production web backends by Matt Parsons.
+* [Production Haskell](https://leanpub.com/production-haskell) - A wonderful guide to managing Haskell and using it for production web backends by Matt Parsons
 * [Learn You a Haskell for Great Good!](https://learnyouahaskell.com/) - My favorite guide to learning Haskell that does not take itself too seriously

 ### Academic Stuff